How to Check Credit Score in UAE (Fast, Free & Official)

 Step 4: Request Your Credit Report or Score

-• The My Credit Report section or the Credit Score page can be found after successful login.
+• The My Credit Report section or the Credit Score page can be found after a successful login.

-• The system provides two options acquiring the complete credit report or receiving just the credit score information.
+• The system provides two options: acquiring the complete credit report or receiving just the credit score information.

 Step 5: Pay the Required Fee